MaddyKapfhammer/websiteTwo/quickstart/content/post/photographs.md

 +++
-title = "I Take Pictures...
-Sometimes" description = "The photography collection of someone who is not a photographer" date = "2020-10-22" aliases = ["about-me","contact"] author = "Madelyn Kapfhammer"
+title = "The photography collection of someone who is not a photographer" description = "The photography collection of someone who is not a photographer" date = "2020-10-22" aliases = ["about-me","contact"] author = "Madelyn Kapfhammer" tags = [
+    "photography", "pictures", "camera"
+]
 +++

 ## Now don't get me wrong, I am in NO WAY a professional

 ### However, I do enjoy snapping some pictures on my phone every once in a while

-So here is the photography collection of someone who is _not_ a photographer

 | {{< figure src="/post/images/beachsunset2.jpg">}}| {{< figure src="/post/images/darksunset.jpg">}} | {{< figure src="/post/images/classicsunset.jpg">}} |
 | :-----------------: | :--------------: | :-----------------:|